 the Premiere of the film Brave

 The first Pixar Disney film with a female protagonist, Brave is an animated feature film about a sixteen-year-old medieval Scottish princess, a skilled archer, who dreams of following her own path and living her own life.
 Pixar created three original tartan patterns for the film for three of the four clans – DunBroch, Dingwall, and MacGuffin.
 Also, in the film, Clan Macintosh wears a red tartan similar to the nonfictional Clan Mackintosh.
 The registered DunBroch tartan consists of ocean blue for the North Sea, subdued scarlet for bloodshed during the clan wars, deep green for the Scottish Highlands, navy blue for the eventual unity of the four clans, and gray for the Scottish people.
-In selecting the color scheme (and ignoring the kilt issue), Pixar took historical considerations, stating that there was a "concerted effort to use hues that were indicative of the less saturated dyeing techniques [used] during the ancient period in which the fantasy film is set." 🏴🏹
+In selecting the color scheme (and ignoring the kilt issue), Pixar claimed that "there was a concerted effort to use hues that were indicative of the less saturated dyeing techniques ... during the ancient period in which the fantasy film is set." 🏴🏹

 Set in the Scottish Highlands, the animated film tells the story of a princess named Merida who defies an age-old custom, causing chaos in the kingdom by expressing the desire to not be betrothed.
 After consulting a witch for help, Merida uses a spell which transforms her mother into a bear.
 Merida must act to undo the spell before its effects become permanent.